 RFC OEM is in close cooperation with North Sea - Baltic, Amber and Rhine-Danube corridors in aspect of capacity management on the overlapping sections.
 The description of the concerned procedures is placed in the C-OSS Operational Rules, which is an annex to the CID.
-Above of the common capacity management this cross-corridor cooperation is entitled to look for other fields of cooperation as for example in the International Contingency Management (ICM) or in identifying joint development projects in the framework of upcoming Program Support Action.
+Above of the common capacity management this cross-corridor cooperation is entitled to look for other fields of cooperation as for example in the International Contingency Management (ICM), or in organising common TAG/RAG meetings